Last Updated on

 Does the site allow you to customize the look and feel of your store?

 Will the site allow you to customize your shop to compliment your brand?
 In order to be successful in selling art online, you have to make an online presence.
 This starts with your branding.

 Most sites I have looked into lack in this category.
 I am predicting a change in the near future.
 It is important for you to know what is working for you and what is not.
 If the site does not offer analytics, look into the option of using Google analytics.
 In order for you to build your business, you need to know the statistics.

 How To Be Successful Selling Prints

-The amount sales you generate from selling prints will come from the amount of time you spend on marketing your art.
+The number of sales you generate from selling prints will come from the amount of time you spend on marketing your art.

 You have to learn how to market your art and drive traffic to your POD site where people can make a purchase.